From the Amazon rainforest to Inca ruins - beaches and city life - South America is an amazing experience for any traveller.

 Long before the continental drift happened, the Earth only had one enormous landmass called Pangea.
 The latter means “all lands” and South America was not the continent that we know today.
 It took the planet millions upon millions of years to present the South American continent of today.
 And, we couldn’t be any more grateful.

-Today, South America is home to the world’s most beautiful landmarks that attract tourists from all over the globe.
+Today, South America is home to the worl0d’s most beautiful landmarks that attract tourists from all over the globe.
 It’s a paradoxical continent where the world’s driest desert and longest river are found.
-Those are being the Atacama Desert and the Amazon river, respectively.
+Those are the Atacama Desert and the Amazon river, respectively.

 In this article, we will walk you through everything that South America is.
 We’ll also give you a quick glimpse into the enchanting South American countries to help you make up your mind.
 So, buckle up and enjoy the ride!

-Needless to say South America is part of the huge landmass called the Americas, encompassing 12 countries.
+Needless to say, South America is part of the huge landmass called the Americas, encompassing 12 countries.
 According to scientists, the South American continent used to be connected to Africa, Australia, and Antarctica.
-That supercontinent were formerly known as Gondwana, but that was around 550 millions of years ago.
+That supercontinent was formerly known as Gondwana, but that was around 550 million years ago.

-It took another hundreds of million of years for the Gondwana supercontinent to break apart, forming the lands we know today.
+It took other hundreds of millions of years for the Gondwana supercontinent to break apart, forming the lands we know today.

 A Glimpse into the History of South America

-We all know that Christoper Columbus was the first explorer to set foot onto the two Americas.
-He arrived to the Americas at what we know today as Venezuela.
-But, have you ever wondered where the continents’ name come from?
+We all know that Christopher Columbus was the first explorer to set foot in the two Americas.
+He arrived in the Americas in what we know today as Venezuela.
+But, have you ever wondered where the continents’ names come from?

-South America is rather known as Latin America, for its heritage come from countries who speak Latin-based languages.
+South America is rather known as Latin America, for its heritage comes from countries that speak Latin-based languages.
 Those countries were Spain, Portugal, and France; no wonder these are the dominant languages of the continent.

 Interestingly, there are over 300 languages spoken on the continent, but Spanish and Portuguese are the most common.
 Well, we forgot to mention the fact that Columbus claimed the lands to Spain as soon as he landed there.
 That’s why we see the Spanish heritage taking over South America.

-Moreover, South America is also where the Inca people had lived and developed their famous civilization.
-The Inca Empire may have been the most famous as it spanned across several parts of the continent.
-Yet, there were other great civilizations that lives in the South American continent.
-Those include the Chavin, Paracas, and the Nazca civilizations.
+Moreover, South America is also where the Inca people lived and developed their famous civilization.
+The Inca Empire may have been the most famous as it spanned several parts of the continent.
+Yet, there were other great civilizations that lives on the South American continent.
+These include the Chavin, Paracas, and Nazca civilizations.